jackpolturak/lstm-dancing-avatar/README.md

 STEP 1 ==> Go to base folder "Pose Extract":
            1a. prepare_frames.py > This script "cuts" your video into all of it's individual frames, placing them in a folder.
-           1b. generate_csv.py > This get's all ur joint positions for each frame and adds them to a csv dataframe.
+           1b. generate_csv.py > This get's all of your joint positions for each frame and adds them to a csv dataframe.

 STEP 2 ==> Go to base folder "Music Extract":
-            2a. audio_features.py > This script extract all the low level audio features from ur mp3 export.
+            2a. audio_features.py > This script extracts all low level audio features from ur mp3 export.
-            2b.
-Yeah that's pretty much it for this folder.

 STEP 3 ==> Go BACK to base folder "Pose Extract":
             3a. merge.py > combines all your dancing data to all the song data.
-Congratiolations!
+Congrats!
 You've just generated a:
                            [synchronized dance motion and audio feature datasdet].
-This is usually pretty expensive, you now owe me a pint.
+This is usually pretty expensive, you now owe me a coffee.

 STEP 4 ==> Go to base folder "Machine Learning":
             4a. network.py > This is where you train your puppet.
 But you will need to choose what model to use.
 I personallly like cnn_lstm()
                               But don't let me influence your choice.
-Dance is subjective artform.
+Dance is a subjective artform.
-            4.b generate_dance.py > Does what it says on the tin, you will need to choose how long you want your puppet to dance for
+            4.b generate_dance.py > Does what it says on the tin, you will need to choose how long you want your puppet to dance for.

 STEP 5 ==> DOWNLOAD BLENDER: https://www.blender.org
             5a.
 Go to base folder "Visualize" > Copy and paste "visualize_csv.py" into the embedded python console